Toucaan/toucaan.docs/docs/core-concepts/architecture.md

 │   └── utils
 ```

-By design, Toucaan keeps all of the css required by your application in one place.
-Meaning, **everything that is used by an app, lives within the app!**

 ### Brief Explanation

-Toucaan follows a simple styling architecture that mirrors the reality of devices in the world today.
-It covers support for **[all the new devices on web](https://bubblin.io/blog/the-new-landscape-of-the-web) with a complete coverage of the [formal intrinsic design space](space.md)**.
+Toucaan follows a simple styling architecture that mirrors the diversity of devices that are on the web today.
+It covers support for **[all the web devices possible](https://bubblin.io/blog/the-new-landscape-of-the-web) using the principles of [intrinsic design](space.md)**.

 ### Quick Overview